Stock Analysis on Net

 3 Click competitor name to see calculations.

 The economic profit margin demonstrates a consistently negative trend over the observed period.
-Initially negative, the margin deteriorated significantly, reaching substantial negative values in the later years.
-This indicates that the company’s returns are consistently failing to cover the cost of capital employed.
+Initially negative, the margin deteriorated significantly, reaching substantial negative values in the latter years of the period.